 IT Commodity Items.
 IT commodity items are a subset of AIS.
-IT commodity items refer to commercial software, hardware, or technology services, other than telecommunications services, that are generally available to businesses or the public and for which DIR determines that a reasonable demand exists from two or more eligible DIR Customers.204 The term includes seat management, through which a customer transfers its personal computer equipment and service responsibilities to a private vendor to manage the personal computing needs for each desktop of the customer, including all necessary hardware, software, and support services.205
+IT commodity items refer to commercial software, hardware, or technology services, other than telecommunications services, that are generally available to businesses or the public and for which DIR determines that a reasonable demand exists from an eligible DIR Customer.203 The term includes seat management, through which a customer transfers its personal computer equipment and service responsibilities to a private vendor to manage the personal computing needs for each desktop of the customer, including all necessary hardware, software, and support services.
+204